Mpmart08/MusicPlayer/README.md

 ##### Compatible with Media Keys on Keyboard
 * The `Play/Pause`, `Next`, and `Previous` media keys can be used to play, pause, or skip songs.
+* Please note that this feature is only available on Windows.

 ## Installation Instructions